 Table 5 shows the average of the wage differentials in states with low, mid- and high levels of violence, for migrants coming from states with low, mid- and high levels of violence.
 For example, the first cell in the upper left side shows the average wage differential in states with low levels of violence for migrants coming from states with low levels of violence.
-The next cell horizontally shows the average wage differential in states with mid-level of violence for migrants coming from states with mid-level of violence for migrants coming from states with mid-level of violence for migrants coming from states with mid-level of violence for migrants coming from states with mid-level of violence for migrants coming from states with mid-level of violence for migrants coming from states with mid-level of violence for migrants coming from states with mid-level of violence for migrants coming from states with low levels of violence.
+The next cell horizontally shows the average wage differential in states with mid-level of violence for migrants coming from states with low levels of violence.

 Results show initial evidence to support the hypothesis that the differential wages reflect the violence conditions in each of the states: potential wages in high-violence states are higher than wages in low-violence states for the same pool of migrants.
-On the other side, the differences on wages for migrants keeping its residence in states with the same level of violence (diagonal) are not significant.
-We also observe that the place of origin is also important to determine the wage differentials: migrants coming from high-violence states require a significant higher wage if they move toward medium or high-violence states than if they move to lowviolence states (the wage differential for the former case is roughly 20%, while it is only 6% for the former case).
+On the other side, the differences on wages for migrants keeping their residence in states with the same level of violence (diagonal) are not significant.
+We also observe that the place of origin is also important to determine the wage differentials: migrants coming from high-violence states require a significant higher wage if they move toward medium or high-violence states than if they move to low-violence states (the wage differential for the former case is roughly 20%, while it is only 6% for the latter case).

-Migrants coming from states categorized as high-violence states have lower wage differentials if they decide to migrate either to low-, mid- or high-violence states, when compared to the wage differential that a migrant coming from a low-violence state would have.
-For example, migrants coming from a state categorized as a high-violence state would have a wage premium of 6.44% on average if she/he decides to go to a state categorized as a low-violence state.
+Migrants coming from states categorised as high-violence states have lower wage differentials if they decide to migrate either to low-, mid- or high-violence states, when compared to the wage differential that a migrant coming from a low-violence state would have.
+For example, migrants coming from a state categorised as a high-violence state would have a wage premium of 6.44% on average if she/he decides to go to a state categorised as a low-violence state.
 On the other side, this premium is 42.99% for migrants coming from a low-violence state moving to another low-violence state.